 Based on Underscores, air adds some bling to starter themes like a beautiful full-screen mobile navigation system, sticky desktop navigation, and a slider.

 It also boldly disables widgets/sidebars and post formats.
 Those items aren’t used quite as much as they used to be, so the move makes sense (and they can always be re-enabled when needed).
 You can also grab a helper plugin to enable WooCommerce support and other goodies.

 In general, the decision to use a starter theme is a wise one.
 Rather than being weighed down by a full-featured theme, a starter theme will let you get right to work on the important stuff.

-The selection of themes above will all give you a great launch point for building a new website – each having their own set of features.
+The selection of themes above will give you a great launch point for building a new WordPress website – each having its own set of features.
 But the nice thing is that you don’t have to necessarily settle for the default package with any of these themes.
-For instance, if you know that you’ll want to use a specific script on every new site you build, you can add it in to your own customized version.
+For instance, if you know that you’ll want to use a specific script on every new site you build, you can add it to your own customized version.

 Personally, I have my own customized version of Underscores that I use for every new project.
 It includes a different mobile navigation script, icon fonts, and responsive styles – along with a few other goodies I’ve thrown in.
 It makes starting a new project that much easier.

 Explore the wide array of WordPress starter themes out there and find one that will help to improve your development workflow.